 In a prefabricated classroom in Aleppo city, students of different ages lean over their notebooks, pen or pencil in hand, writing their lessons or drawing pictures.
-Almost eight years of conflict have left a trail of devastation in the city, but children are now back in school to learn and grow.
+Nearly a decade of conflict has left a trail of devastation in the city, but children are now back in school to learn and grow.

 Their concentration is broken by a dinner lady bringing in fresh snacks packs, triggering instant excitement.
 The children happily receive their packages and begin to munch away.